kraih/kefctl/README.md

     -H, --host <host>           Speaker host, defaults to 192.169.178.52 -i, --input <source>        Set input source to aux, bluetooth, optical or wifi
+    -I, --inverse               Inverse L/R speakers, this option can only be used together with the --input option
     -m, --mute                  Mute speakers, the speakers can be unmuted by setting a new volume with the --volume option -o, --off                   Turn speakers off, the KEF LSX can be turned